Headmast/MagicTable/README.md

 # MagicTable
-It's a simple example using IUTableView.
+It's a simple example using UITableView.